Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 #### October 21, 1980

 On October 21, 1980, I was watching the Philadelphia Phillies win the World Series against the Kansas City Royals from behind a TV set.
-I watched as Tug McGraw — one of my favorite baseballs players with whom I actually got to throw the ball around with once — struck out the final Royals’ batter.
+I watched as Tug McGraw — one of my favorite baseball players with whom I actually got to throw the ball around with once — struck out the final Royals’ batter.

 It was thrilling.